Instructions for Writing Demonstrative Essays

 The final product will be a 750-1000 word essay, with suitable and ethical citation practices followed (final word count excludes bibliography).
 Please note that this is not a personal history or review of courses taken during the Certificate.
 Instead, it is an articulation of your growth as an information professional in the certificate area.

-You must submit the demonstrative essay in .doc, .docx, .rtf formats.
+You may submit the demonstrative essay in .doc, .docx, .rtf or pdf formats.
 Please do not submit the essay in .zip or .rar format.